fullaware/esxi_snapshot_revert/README.md

 ###Summary

 Used in lab environment where a single VMWare ESXi host is running multiple VM's that have a single snapshot.
 We want to revert all the vms with a certain name back to that single snapshot.
 If I were using a system that was supported by vSphere Perl SDK this would be a LOT easier.
 Alas they don't see OSX as a valid dev/admin platform as of yet.
 And I'm not going to waste resources on a vMA for such a simple task.

+I have 5 VM's named:

+mapr01
+mapr02
+mapr03
+mapr04
+mapr05

 **NOT TESTED** If multiple snapshots exist, not sure what will happen.